MPs investigate fast fashion climate crisis

-“Fast fashion” refers to clothes that are made cheaply, which encourages people to buy more than they need.
+“Fast fashion” refers to clothes that are made cheaply.
+This encourages people to buy more than they need.
 It may seem like a bargain, but fast fashion can be very bad for the planet.

 Find out more

 On average, every person in Britain buys 26.7 kilograms of new clothes every year.
-This is the highest out of all the countries in Europe.
+This is is more than any other country in Europe.

 Unfortunately, many of these items end up in the bin.
-Last year, Britain sent 235 million items of clothing to landfill.
+Last year, Britain sent 235 million pieces of clothing to landfill.
 Around the world, one truckload of clothing is wasted every second.

 That is not the only problem.
 The cheap materials that many of these items are made from release thousands of tiny fibres when washed.
-A lot of these fibres end up in the ocean where they can poison fish that mistake them for food.
+Very large amounts of these fibres end up in the ocean where they can poison fish that mistake them for food.

-Many people think our throwaway culture is to blame, arguing that people should stop buying so much cheap clothing which ends up being wasted.
+Many people think our throwaway culture is to blame, arguing that people should stop buying so much cheap clothing that ends up being wasted.

 Should we own fewer clothes?

 Of course.
 There are many ways to cut down your clothing collection.
 Why not learn how to sew?
-Then you can repair garments if they break.
+Then you can repair garments if they tear.
 Having fewer clothes in the first place will also make you take better care of the ones you have.
-Whatever you do, try to avoid fast-fashion items and go for clothes that will last.
+Whatever you do, try to avoid fast fashion items and go for clothes that will last.